 On this page, you will find 5 things you should know before borrowing to buy a property in Portugal that may help you make the right choices.

-Use the button below or the form at the bottom of the page to discuss your project with a 100% independent and French-speaking real estate agent: bank loan support according to your situation, scanning of the entire market, administrative support, answering your questions, organization of visits, French-speaking intermediary and support throughout the purchase process until the sale is finalized at the notary.
+Use the form below to discuss your project with an English-speaking real estate agent based in Portugal: bank loan support according to your situation, scanning of the whole market, administrative support, answering your questions, organisation of visits, French-speaking intermediary and support throughout the buying process until the sale is finalised at the notary.

 Real estate loans offered by banks